soonyz06/Broomburg/README.md

 for me to test and learn concepts, so alot of stuff are scuffed,

 # Data Engineering
-  - Polars for lazy, partitioning, batch I/O operations, versioning, compact job, schema enforcement, etc
+  - Polars: Lazy query plan, hive partitioning, batch I/O operations, file sizing, versioning, compact jobs, schema enforcement, etc
   - Planning to scrap and redo the entire thing

 # Data Analysis